Despite the pandemic’s challenges, Michigan State Representative Brandt Iden has remained busy crafting sports legislation.

 Michigan’s sports betting industry requires athletes and sports leagues to play their part in keeping sports betting honest.
 It’s particularly important for college athletic organizations to monitor their Michigan athletes to keep college betting honest.

 However, sports betting in Michigan has a promising future, and it could even become a model for other states.
 Iden already made a difference in Michigan, but now that he’s at the end of his third term, he seems to be setting his sights abroad.
 Any influence he may have in states that legalize internet and sports betting in the future wouldn’t be surprising.

-Whether or not Iden remains in politics, he’s cemented his legacy in internet gaming and sports betting.
+Whether or not Iden remains in politics, he’s cemented his legacy in Michigan online casino gambling and sports betting.
 And if he’s right about Michigan’s model legislation, that legacy could reverberate far beyond the Great Lakes.